WaterMApp/AndroidApp/README.md

 This component read data from the LoRa receiver and send it to the server.
 It consists in a Python script that read the data from the Com4 serial port.

 ## Backend
+This component takes care about the informations storage of the fountain positions, the fountains stats and the comments.
+It also provides this information to the App as Json Object.

 ## Android App
 Android App that displays fountains markers on a Map using Maps SDK for Android.<br>